KBurbank/Quarto-Exam-Class/README.md

 quarto add KBurbank/examclass
 ```

-This will install the extension under the `_extensions` subdirectory in your document folder.
+This will install the extension under the `_extensions` subdirectory in your current folder.